 My roots run deep in the St. Anselm Community.
 My parents, Henry and Genevieve Ulanski, joined the parish in 1955.
-My four older sisters and one brother, along with myself graduated from St. Anselm.
-Additionally, I have a niece and a nephew who graduated from SAS as well.
+My four older sisters, my brother, a niece and nephew, along with myself all graduated from St. Anselm.
 Growing up, my family was quite active in various capacities of the church and school, and that foundation has kept me firm in my Catholic Faith.

 After graduating from St. Anselm, I attended Dearborn High School, then went on to receive my Bachelor of Science Degree in Education from Central Michigan University, with a Major in Physical Education K-12, Minor in Health Education 9-12, and All Subjects in 7 and 8th.
 After graduation, I took my first teaching job at Corpus Christi Catholic School in Port Chester, New York, where I taught full time Physical Education K-8, Health Education 6-8th, and Reading 7 and 8th, along with coaching Cheerleading and working part time as an Aerobics instructor.
 After four years, I returned to Michigan and pursued graduate studies at Eastern Michigan University where I received a Master of Arts Degree in School Counseling K-12.